File a Complaint

 Where & When to File

-If the incident of complaint occurred within the above mentioned service area, and involves a person 18 years or older, a complaint may be filed with the Canton City Prosecutor’s Office.
+If the incident of complaint occurred within the Canton Municipal Court’s service area, and involves a person 18 years or older, a complaint may be filed with the Canton City Prosecutor’s Office.
 The office is located on the Seventh Floor of Canton City Hall, 218 Cleveland Avenue SW, Canton, OH 44702.
-The office is open for complaints Monday and Tuesday between the hours of 1:00 pm and 4 pm, and Tuesday and Thursdays between the hours of 8:30 am and 11:30 am.
+The office is open for complaints via phone from 8:00 a.m. to 4:00 p.m.
+Monday – Friday.

 What to Expect

-Upon arrival at the City Prosecutor’s Office, you will be asked by the receptionist to fill out a complaint form.
-You will than have an opportunity to speak to a staff member about your concerns.
+Upon contacting the City Prosecutor’s Office, a prosecutor or legal intern will complete a complaint form with you.
 During the course of your interview, the staff member will ask you questions to determine if your complaint actually alleges criminal activity.
 The Prosecutor’s Office handles only criminal complaints, examples of which include: domestic violence, assault, theft, telephone harassment and vandalism.

-Once you have met with a staff member, he or she will make a determination as to whether criminal charges should be filed or other action taken if necessary.
+Once you file a complaint with a staff member, he or she will make a determination as to whether criminal charges should be filed or whether other action is necessary.
 This can be in the form of a letter being sent to the individual being complained about or setting a date for a Prosecutor’s Hearing.
 The hearing is held in Law Department offices and each side is given the opportunity to explain their positions.
 Witnesses can be informally questioned and a determination can be made whether there is sufficient evidence to file a criminal complaint.
-There is no cost for a letter written by the Prosecutor’s office or for a Prosecutor’s Hearing.
+There is no cost for a letter written by the Prosecutor’s office for a Prosecutor’s Hearing.
 There is, however, an administrative fee of $76 payable to Canton Municipal Clerk of Courts for processing and filing a private criminal complaint.